rwtechwiki/rwtechwiki.github.io/content/Movement/jumpstoredboost.md

 socialDescription: One of the moves in Rain World 3
 ---
 ## Description
 Some moves send slugcat airborn with velocity without setting jump-boost to a value.
-Therefore, if a [[content/Movement/jumpstoreage]] has been performed, these moves gain significant height by holding jump midair.
+Therefore, if [[jumpstore|jumpstorage]] has been performed, these moves gain significant height by holding jump midair.

 ## Notes